SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/mapping-records-resources.md

 All **Resource-level** attributes are stored as fields, and any attributes that don't match a defined field will be skipped.
 You can check the list of ignored fields using the [dropped fields view](/docs/manage/fields/#view-dropped-fields).
 When a log contains attributes at the **Record-level**, they are stored as JSON, and if there is a body, it will be stored under the `log` key.

 :::info
 If your log record has any **Record-level** attributes, Sumo will interpret this as a _structured log_, and display it in JSON.
-If the log does not have any **Record-level** attributes, Sumo will be treat as _unstructured_ and display the body. **Resource-level** attributes are interpreted as fields.
+If the log does not have any **Record-level** attributes, Sumo will treat it as _unstructured_ and display the body. **Resource-level** attributes are interpreted as fields.
 :::

 ## Example: Log with both Resource-level and Record-level attributes